pederhan/consul-docker-cluster/README.md

-# DNS Server Discovery with Consul
+# DNS Service Discovery with Consul

-intro
+This repository contains an implementation of a Consul cluster with 3 server agents and 2 different services across 4 client agents.
+Service Discovery is facilitated through DNS.

 ## Running